Meet the BookSpring Staff

 Emily Ball Cicchini, PhD

-Serving as the Executive Director, Emily has balanced BookSpring’s hopeful vision for the future with its strong tradition of promoting reading in the home.
+Serving as the Executive Director, Emily has balanced BookSpring’s hopeful vision for the future with its strong tradition of promoting reading in the home since 2015.
 She’s inspired by the critical work of sustaining a steady stream of the right books to the right kids at the right time.
 She has over 30 years of experience in nonprofit and education sectors, including leadership roles with Texans for the Arts, VSA Arts of Texas, ZACH Theatre, The University of Texas at Austin, The International Centre for Women Playwrights, and One Voice Central Texas.
-Her work is guided by a strong interest in social justice for access to knowledge for all and a deep passion for language and stories.
+Her work is guided by a strong interest in social justice, access to knowledge for all, and a deep passion for language and stories.
 She’s a prolific and award-winning writer in a variety of genres.
 As a lifelong learner with a BFA in Theatre, MFA in Dramatic Writing, and Ph.D. in Organizational Communication and Technology, she loves poetry and enjoys gardening and space-watching with her family.
 Her favorite children’s book is The Golden Books of Poems for the Very Young by Louis Untermeyer, pictures by Joan Walsh Anglund, and also the Basher Science Series.

-Early Childhood Coordinator
+Early Childhood Coordinator, ext 101